RELAXin in Acute Heart Failure-2 - RELAX-AHF-2

 Contribution To Literature:

-The goal of this trial was to assess safety and efficacy of serelaxin compared with placebo in reducing cardiovascular (CV) mortality in patients presenting with acute decompensated heart failure (ADHF).
+The goal of this trial was to assess safety and efficacy of serelaxin compared with placebo in reducing cardiovascular (CV) mortality in patients presenting with acute heart failure.
+Serelaxin is a recombinant form of relaxin-2, which is a vasodilating hormone.

 - Total number of enrollees: 6,545